raspiblitz/raspiblitz/FAQ.md

 ## How can I repair my SSH login?

 If you cannot login per SSH into your RaspiBlitz your SSH RaspiBlitz certs might be corrupted.
-To renew and reset those do the following:
+To renew and reset those do the following (since version 1.5):

 - shutdown the RaspiBlitz - if you dont have touchscreen activated, disconnect LAN cable, wait until HDD/SSD activity slows down (no constant blinking) and then cut the power
 - take out the sd card and connect it to your laptop - it should appear as a `boot` drive